johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 matchRule :: Expr -> RuleMatch
 ```

-Both the evaluator and the derivation builder will operate based on the inference rule that apply to each term and its subterms.
+Both the evaluator and the derivation builder will operate based on the inference rules that apply to each term and its subterms.
 The function `matchRule` takes an expression, `Expr`, and provides three pieces of information in a `RuleMatch` result: the inference rule that applies to the term, an optional term for the premise of an inference rule pulled from the body of the parent term, and a term for the conclusion of the inference rule also pulled from the body of the parent term.
 There are pattern matching definitions for each rule.

 ```haskell
 matchRule (BooleanExpr _) = None
 matchRule (Lambda _)      = None
 ```

-The value terms `true`, `false` and `(-> x)` form the base case of the rule match.
-That is, whenever another function requests a rule match on the value terms `None` is provided to signal that the term has been fully evaluated
+The value terms `true`, `false` and `(-> x)` are the base case of `matchRule`.
+That is, whenever another function requests a rule match on the value terms `None` is provided to signal that the term has been fully evaluated.

 ```haskell
 -- Rule: e-inv
 matchRule (Invoke (Lambda t)) = RuleMatch Inv Nothing t
 ```

-Invocation is simple.
-It can only be applied to a lambda term and the result of the invocation is the lambda's subterm; eg. `(-> true)()` evaluates to `true`.
+Invocation can only be applied to a lambda term and the result of the invocation is the lambda's subterm, eg. `(-> true)()` evaluates to `true`.
 An invocation on anything else will simply drop through this match and ultimately to the catch all `error` case.
 For example the CoffeeScript `true()` is invalid.
 Its abstract representation from the parser is `Invoke (BooleanExpr True)` which clearly won't match here.
 On a match, the `RuleMatch` result contains the rule tag for invocation `Inv`, nothing for an inference rule premise since there isn't one for _e-inv_ and the subterm `t` for further derivation in the conclusion.

 ```haskell
 -- Rule: e-app